CIHS Exhibit 2006

 Creating Community: The Hamilton Connection

-The Hamiltons had fourteen children and seventy-two grandchildren, the majority of whom settled on Chebeague.
-Just by numbers alone one might expect that the Hamiltons played an important role in the history and evolution of Chebeague, but they did more than outnumber the folks who moved to the island over the generations.
-The Hamiltons welcomed these new neighbors.
-Their sons and daughters married the new settlers children, and the families shared grandchildren and great grandchildren.
+This exhibit traced the impact of the Hamilton Family on history and evolution of Chebeague.
+2006 marked the 250 years since Ambrose Hamilton bought 100 acres on the island.
+His marriage to Deborah Soule followed, and together they had fourteen children and seventy-two grandchildren, the majority of whom settled on Chebeague.
+As new families arrived, the Hamilton sons and daughters married the new settlers’ children; the families shared grandchildren and great grandchildren.
 Each succeeding generation did their part to strengthen the community.
-Their story survives through the logbooks they kept, the houses they built, and the tales they told.
+Their story survived through the logbooks they kept, the houses they built, and the tales they told.

-Creating Community examines a time of change on Great Chebeague Island.
-The island experienced an out migration that began after the Civil War and continued until after World War I. The year round population is estimated at 700 in the 1890s, but by 1920 fewer than 400 people lived on Chebeague.
-Had it not been for the community’s entrepreneurial spirit the decline would have been even more dramatic.
-The islanders were able to adapt to changing conditions.
-As the marine contracting business, also known as rock slooping declined, Chebeaguers reinvested their capital and created a desirable resort community that provided opportunities for islanders to cater to summer people in a myriad of ways.
-Islanders transformed their homes into boarding houses and took in laundry.
-They worked in gardens and took out sailing parties.
-Several stores flourished sending several horse drawn teams from one end of the island to another to take grocery orders.
-The increase of summer visitors created a demand for souvenirs, so island entrepreneurs and photographers immortalized hundreds of island scenes on the thousands of German made postcards that were mailed from Chebeague daily as well as souvenir china.
+This Hamilton family history focused on a time of great change.
+The island experienced an out-migration that began after the Civil War and continued until after World War I. The year-round population was about 700 in the 1890s, but by 1920 fewer than 400 people lived on Chebeague.
+Because of the community’s entrepreneurial spirit, islanders adapted to changing conditions.
+As the marine contracting business or “rock slooping” declined, Chebeaguers reinvested their capital and created a desirable resort community.
+Homes were transformed into boarding houses.
+Several stores flourished, sending several horse drawn teams from one end of the island to another to take grocery orders.
 Year after year more than a dozen new cottages were built annually, as multi-generational farms were subdivided into cottage lots, and their owners looked for opportunities ashore.